 THE MOUNTAIN SERIES

-This series of drawings, digital explorations, and paintings - including public on-site painting performances, focuses on the primal alpine landscape as metaphor, geological time and place beyond personal or general human scale.
-I’m interested in how we perceive, how scale changes that perception, how images can be understood in various ways, how a sense of place can be expressed.
+Recent work focuses on the primal alpine landscape as metaphor, geological time and place beyond personal or general human scale.
+I’m interested in how we perceive, how scale changes that perception, how images and objects can be understood in various ways, how a sense of place can be expressed.

-The stark images are developed mostly with ink, acrylics, and hand-ground maple charcoal.
-Many works incorporate symbols, variations of plus and minus signs.
-Metal-leaf (gold, silver) has a connotation of value; I’m gilding the landscape.
-Some materials reflect humanity’s interaction with the environment: for charcoal I cut down trees, split them to size, burn them in my stove, hand-grind the remaining solid chunks of charcoal into a fine powder.
+The stark images are developed mostly with ink, acrylics, and hand-ground maple charcoal, and most recently pencil on wood panels.
+Some materials reflect humanity’s interaction with the environment: for charcoal I cut down trees, split them to size, burn them in my stove, and hand-grind the remaining solid chunks of charcoal into a fine powder.
 This is contrasted by my interest in using digital technology to explore image-making in ways previously unavailable.

 S T A T E M E N T